Written by Jerome Bixby and Gene Roddenberry

 The parts detailing the crew’s exploits in the mirror universe are done exceptionally well.
 This part of the script is well fleshed-out and gives great detail.
 It’s suspenseful and fun to watch the four crewmembers interact with the crew counterparts in that universe and wait to see how the situation will resolve itself.

 Where Mirror, Mirror doesn’t measure up is showing what it’s like for their counterparts in the regular Star Trek universe.
 There’s a brief scene of a crazed Captain Kirk being taken away by security, but other than that interaction between Spock and mirror-Kirk, there’s no real depth to what it was like when the mirror-universe crew was beamed on board a more congenial Enterprise.
 At the same time, while I watched these moments, I cringed at thinking what they might have been like.
 Shatner descends into overacting as the mirror-universe Kirk.
-He does a great job as Kirk trying to forestall the destruction of the Halkans and buying time for he and his crew to find a way back to their own universe, but the other character just seems like he’s trying too hard.
+He does a great job as Kirk trying to forestall the destruction of the Halkans and buying time for him and his crew to find a way back to their own universe, but the other character just seems like he’s trying too hard.

 The parallels are good, and the actors all really get to stretch a bit.
 Leonard Nimoy manages to differentiate the two Spocks while not creating too much of a different character.
 The mirror-universe Spock has a general wild look to his eyes at times, letting viewers know that it seems his human side might be a bit more primal and shining through.
 However, Kirk can see he is also guided by the same logic his own Spock possesses.